 You may struggle to find affordable short-term rentals between December and April, which are often the busiest months for tourism in Barbados.

-Unlike Canada or the United Kingdom, people in Barbados are not as tolerant towards homosexuality.
-You may wish to avoid showing public displays of affection as it may attract unwanted attention.
+People in Barbados are not as tolerant towards homosexuality, but attitudes are slowly changing.
+You may wish to avoid showing public displays of affection as it may trigger inappropriate remarks from others.

 From December 22nd, 2022, wearing a face mask is no longer required as a matter of law.
 For more information, please read our blog post.